Levi-Ackman/Rebutall_ICML2024/Visualiziation_of_STD/LD_MOV_Compare.md

 | ETTm1          | **0.711**     | **0.909** | 0.704   | 0.846 |
 | ETTm2          | **0.592**     | **0.921** | 0.573   | 0.907 |

+Given advice from reviewer xxx, in addition to the visualization results of the **trend part** obtained from the time series decomposition by LD and MOV as mentioned in the original paper, we further provide the visualization results of the **seasonal part** here.
+We will also incorporate these results into the final version of our paper!